Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-After a hearty breakfast, begin your trek toward Ringmo, crossing the river at the base of the town and ascending through the lush forest to Salung.
-From here, you’ll be treated to breathtaking views of the majestic Mount Everest (8,848 m / 29,028 ft), Chamlang (7,319 m / 24,012 ft.), and Makalu (8,481 m / 27,824 ft.).
-Additionally, enjoy panoramic vistas of Chiwong Monastery and the valley leading down towards Phaplu.
+After a hearty breakfast, begin your trek toward Ringmo.
+Cross the river at the base of the town and ascend gradually through a lush forest to Salung.
+From this vantage point, enjoy breathtaking views of Mount Everest (8,848 m / 29,028 ft), Chamlang (7,319 m / 24,012 ft), and Makalu (8,481 m / 27,824 ft).
+The trail also provides sweeping vistas of Chiwong Monastery and the valley stretching down toward Phaplu.

-Continue your trek, contouring along the trail before descending to a stream and then making a short climb into Ringmo.
-This charming village is renowned for its apple orchards, where you can savor local delicacies such as apple rakshi (local apple alcohol), cider, and even apple pie.
+Continue contouring along the trail before descending to a stream and making a short climb into Ringmo.
+This picturesque village is renowned for its apple orchards, where you can sample local specialties such as apple rakshi (traditional apple liquor), cider, and apple pie.

 Day 11: Trek to Phaplu